Galvanized steel has a zinc coating for rust protection. When you want to weld it, it’s best to remove the galvanized coating to avoid many problems.

 I prefer citric acid because it’s odorless and cheaper since it’s easy to find in concentrated form.

 It also doesn’t create flash rust as easily as vinegar.
 Flash rust is a thin rust layer that forms rapidly on wet metals.
-It’s common when you clean metals with acids.
+It’s common when you clean them with acids.

-You can buy some citric acid from your local supermarket’s food section and try it.
+You can buy some citric acid from your local supermarket’s food section.

 After the recommended weak acids, there are many stronger ones.
 As acids increase in corrosive power, you go up to the popular but dangerous muriatic acid.